| ECMI Glossary of Water Related TermsA B C D

 texture, surface residue cover, irrigation application or precipitation rate,

+surface topography and other factors.
 Iron (Fe):The MCL is 0.3 mg/L. Iron is a

 secondary drinking water standard and primarily regulated because of the